kyma-project/kyma/docs/security/08-02-update-tls-certificates.md

   >**CAUTION:** When you regenerate the TLS certificate for Kyma, the `kubeconfig` file generated through the Console UI becomes invalid.
 To complete these steps, use the admin `kubeconfig` file generated for the Kubernetes cluster that hosts the Kyma instance you're working on.

-  1. Edit the `owndomain-overrides` ConfigMap and replace the existing certificate and key found in the **global.tlsCrt** and **global.tlsKey** with a new, base64-encoded pair.
+  1. Delete the `net-global-overrides` ConfigMap and replace the existing certificate and key found in the **global.tlsCrt** and **global.tlsKey** with a new, base64-encoded pair.

-    ```
+    ```bash
-    kubectl edit cm -n kyma-installer owndomain-overrides
+    kubectl delete cm -n kyma-installer net-global-overrides
-    ```

-    Delete the Secret that stores the expired certificate:

-    ```
-    kubectl delete secret -n kyma-system apiserver-proxy-tls-cert
     ```

   </details>